 There is also a sequel, Quickly’s Magical Pancake Adventure.
-The tale of Quickly the Magic Spatula continues in this book where we continue to learn all about pancakes in our quest for delicious pancake recipes.
+The tale of Quickly the Magic Spatula continues in this book, where we continue to learn about pancakes in our quest for delicious recipes.
 Quickly meets some of the most famous chef’s who’ve ever used a spatula.

-	Of course, if we are meeting chef’s wielding spatula’s we want their recipes.
-Quickly’s Magical Pancake Adventure delivers with 25 pancake recipes from world famous chefs like Roy Yamaguchi, Cat Cora, and Jaques Pepin.
+Of course, if we meet chef’s wielding spatula’s, we want their recipes.
+Quickly’s Magical Pancake Adventure delivers 25 pancake recipes from world famous chefs like Roy Yamaguchi, Cat Cora, and Jaques Pepin.

 While I love these books for their facts and fantasy woven together, I have a dilemma in I want them in my cookbook collection, but they seem to fit more in with my children’s books.Either way, these books are clever.
 They entertained my kiddos and we enjoyed learning with Quickly.
 About the Author